 I was born and raised in Athens (back in the 80s), and I can tell you that not all areas are the same.
 Athens is probably the only European city where its centre is so deprived, which is quite evident.
 That is why most Athenians prefer to live in a suburb close to the beautiful Athens beaches in the southern areas.

-However, there are some areas that you should better avoid, and these are Exarcheia, Plateia Vathis, Omonoia, Plateia Amerikis, Kypseli, or Kolonos.
+However, there are some areas that you should better avoid, and these are Exarcheia, Plateia Vathis, Omonoia, Plateia Amerikis, Kypseli, and Kolonos.
 These can be very dodgy areas at night, especially, and police raids are a daily occurrence in those neighbourhoods (not always justified, though, but that’s a different story).

 READ ALSO: